 \section{Conclusion}

-In this work, we analytically and computationally study the heat rectification phenomenon in chiral system with phase-controlled driving.
-We examined two structures: a single helical chain (studied without and with harmonic approximation) and a polyethylene double helix.
-We found significant asymmetric heat flux under circular polarized driving at the center of the system.
+In this work, we analytically and computationally study the heat rectification phenomenon in a chiral system with phase-controlled driving.
+We examined two structures: a single helical chain (studied without and with the harmonic approximation) and a polyethylene double helix.
+We found significant asymmetric heat flux under circularly polarized driving at the center of the system.
 The strong frequency dependence of this phenomenon allows us to modify the rectification effect by tuning the driving frequency, sometimes even switching the direction of the heat transfer, which is also achievable by inverting the polarization of the circular driving.
-The effect is highly phase dependent, as it decreases when the driving becomes more linearly polarized and maximizes when the driving is circularly polarized in the plane perpendicular to the chain direction.
-The effect is also correlated with the structural chirality, such that the effect is much weaker (orders of magnitude) in less chiral systems (a polyethylene double helix with 3 twist) than in more chiral systems (a polyethylene double helix with 15 twist).
+The effect is highly phase dependent, as it decreases when the driving becomes more linearly polarized and is maximal when the driving is circularly polarized in the plane perpendicular to the chain direction.
+The effect is also correlated with the structural chirality, such that the effect is much weaker (orders of magnitude) in less chiral systems (a polyethylene double helix with 3 twists) than in more chiral systems (a polyethylene double helix with 15 twist).
 The agreement between analytical results and molecular dynamics in the harmonic model ensures that the effect does not hinge on numerical artifacts.
-The effect is robust enough that in a double helix system with realistic interaction potentials and room temperature baths, we still get a remarkable heat flux ratio (e.g. $J_R/J_L\sim30$ at $\omega=79.5~\mathrm{cm}^{-1}$, which is a large effect and indicates the feasibility of experimental realization, perhaps by local driving using circularly polarized light.
+The effect is robust enough that in a double helix system with realistic interaction potentials and room-temperature baths, we still get a remarkable heat flux ratio (e.g. $J_R/J_L\sim30$ at $\omega=79.5~\mathrm{cm}^{-1}$), which is a large effect and indicates the feasibility of experimental realization, perhaps by local driving using circularly polarized light.

+Future work will focus on quantum-regime extensions with electron-phonon and electron-spin coupling.
+Although in our simulations the drive is applied at the chain center as a computational convenience, local circularly polarized driving force can be applied to one end of the molecular chain by introducing near-field circularly polarized light (CPL) and with the form

-Future work will be focused on quantum-regime extensions with electron phonon and electron spin coupling.
-We suggest experimental tests in single-molecule/polymer junctions under near field circularly polarized light (CPL) at room temperature, significant energy flux difference is expected between left and right handedness CPL, and switching the enantiomer will also lead to a similar reversal.
-The chiral rectifier/diode effect gives rise to the possibility of building controllable molecular energy transport networks, and possibly CPL catalysis in chiral systems.
+which is effectively equivalent to the external force in our computational setup above.
+Changing the enantiomer will also lead to a similar reversal as changing the polarization of the driving.
+This chiral rectifier/diode effect gives rise to the possibility of building controllable molecular energy transport networks, and possibly CPL catalysis in chiral systems.